SWP eLearning Teacher Guide

 - Make sure you've included all of the required content (see Teacher Checklist)

 - Your administrator will review your lesson and either approve it or communicate revisions needed.
-All necessary revisions must be done by April 24.
-Please email your administrator when you've completed them.
+All necessary revisions must be done by February 12.

 5) Collect, Grade & Take Attendance